freifunk-voreifel/supernode-install/README.md

     See *root_pwd.yaml.example*.

  3. To use slack you need a file *slack_token.yaml* in the inventory directory.
-    The file is ignored by git so you will see onlie an example in this repository.
+    The file is ignored by git so you will see online an example in this repository.

 # Installation

+The  installation requires a file *root_pwd.yaml* with the encrypted root password.
+The file is excluded from git pull in *.gitignore* .
+You have to provide this file.
+To create this file with an random password, use *root_pwd.sh*.

+    `root_pwd.sh`

+## supdernode installation
 Install both supernodes with:

     `ansible-playbook install.sn.yaml -i hosts.yaml`

 Limit to supernode 1:

     `ansible-playbook install.sn.yaml -i hosts.yaml --limit voreifel1.*`

 Limit to supernode 2:

     `ansible-playbook install.sn.yaml -i hosts.yaml --limit voreifel2.*`

 # Miscellaneous